Investigating How the Brain Updates Reward Memories to Guide Decision-Making

 WHAT WE DO

-Our research delves into the brain's mechanisms for preserving details of matters important to us and how this repository is dynamically refreshed to accommodate environmental shifts and guide behavior.
+Our research explores the brain's mechanisms for remembering details of events that are important to us, and how this repository is dynamically updated to accommodate shifts in the environment and guide behavior.

 HOW WE DO IT